How Do We Protect Dublin Creeks and San Francisco Bay?

 Cigarette Butt Litter Reduction

-Order and place cigarette butt containers: Order cigarette butt bins for transition points where smokers must stop smoking before going inside.
+- Order and place cigarette butt containers where smokers must stop smoking before going inside.